lukaspj/Torque3D-Tutorials/Git-Tutorial/Git-Tutorial.md

 ![](http://i.imgur.com/u5ltS2Q.jpg)

-Now to actually make the PullRequest, click on the large button that says *"Click to create a pull request for this comparison"*
+Now to actually make the Pull Request, click on the large button that says *"Click to create a pull request for this comparison"*

 ![](http://i.imgur.com/0HvgsUr.jpg)

 The dialog that then pops up will feature a title and a description.
 Here you should describe all the commits that your pull request involves!
-(If you only have 1 commit, copy-pasting the information from that commit will be fine) along with a "how to use" (or "how to replicate the bug this PullRequest fixes").
+(If you only have 1 commit, copy-pasting the information from that commit will be fine) along with a "how to use" (or "how to replicate the bug this Pull Request fixes").
 Then you just press *"Send pull request"* and that's it!
-Now you just have to wait untill the PullRequest is accepted/rejected and act accordingly.
-Be sure to be ready to help out if there is some issues with the PullRequest.
+Now you just have to wait untill the Pull Request is accepted/rejected and act accordingly.
+Be sure to be ready to help out if there is some issues with the Pull Request.
 **Make sure to checkout the guidelines below.**

 ## Important guidelines for contributing ##

-** Always pullrequest to the development branch **
-New changes should always go into the development branch before they go into the master branch, this is because they need to be QA'd before going into the Master branch.
-If you don't pullrequest to the development branch, your pullrequest will be rejected.
+** Always pull request to the development branch ** New changes should always go into the development branch before they go into the master branch, this is because they need to be QA'd before going into the Master branch.
+If you don't pull request to the development branch, your pull request will be rejected.

 ** Avoid redundancy **
 If you have a branch this fixes feature "x" make sure that, that is all it does.
-Don't do a pullrequest that does anything else than what it says on the label.
+Don't do a pull request that does anything else than what it says on the label.
 If there is a bunch of redundant changes in the branch, it will make it hard to track those changes later on since it's hidden under another pull request.
-So most likely your pullrequest will be rejected if this is the case.
+So most likely your pull request will be rejected if this is the case.

 ** Keep the amount of commits to a minimum **
 If you have a commit that fixes the issue, and then 5 commits to fix various mistakes / typos, you will be better off removing all the commits and then do a new commit, this will be much cleaner and easier to manage.
 You can look at the Troubleshooting section for how to remove a range of commits.